JCP chief vows not to roll back opposition tie-up before next general election | The Japan Times

 Tadatomo Yoshida, chief of the SDP, said, “We should achieve a real united front.”

-A Lower House election need not be held until December 2018, but there is speculation that Prime Minister Shinzo Abe may call an election sometime this year to further consolidate his power.
+The next Lower House election doesn’t have to be held until December 2018, but there is speculation that Prime Minister Shinzo Abe may dissolve the Lower House sometime this year to further consolidate his power.

-Regarding opposition cooperation in single-seat constituencies for the next election, Shii suggested he was willing to accept in some cases a loose cooperative form of mutual support for unified candidates instead of sticking to a more rigorous system of exchanging formal recommendations.
+Regarding opposition cooperation in single-seat constituencies for the next election, Shii suggested he is willing to accept in some cases a loose cooperative form of mutual support for unified candidates, rather than sticking to a more rigorous system of exchanging formal recommendations.

-The convention was the JCP’s first in three years.
-When it winds up on Wednesday, the party plans to adopt a resolution that will serve as a near-term action plan, including the goal of capturing 8.5 million votes in the proportional representation portion of the next Lower Houser election.
+This is the JCP’s first convention in three years.
+When it winds up on Wednesday, the party plans to adopt a resolution that will serve as a near-term action plan, including the goal of capturing 8.5 million votes in the proportional representation portion of the next Lower House election.

-On Wednesday, the JCP plans to decide on executive appointments.
-Shii and Akira Koike, head of the Secretariat, are expected to remain in their posts in light of the potential for an early Lower House election being called.
+Also on the final day, the party plans to decide executive appointments.
+Shii and Akira Koike, head of the party’s Secretariat, are expected to remain in their posts in light of the potential for an early Lower House election.